pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 value for numbers.

 ##### Example request
-If instead a start boundary of Inside, only values inside the start boundary (after 13:30) are included in the result.
+With a start boundary of Inside, only values inside the start boundary (after 13:30) are included in the result.
 With an end boundary of Outside, one value outside the end index (after 15:30) is included:
  ```text